-A Florida living will is the written declaration of your intentions for the kind and amount of medical treatment you desire to preserve your life.
-The point of the living will in Florida is to clarify what you want in a situation where you cannot speak and cannot communicate.
+A living will is the written declaration of your intentions for the kind and amount of medical treatment you desire to preserve your life.
+In Florida, a living will clarifies what you want in a situation where you cannot speak and cannot communicate.
 It is called a living will because it is a directive that takes effect while you are living.

 Most often, the living will states under what conditions your life should be prolonged artificially if you are in a vegetative state or have an end state condition.
 If you lack capacity or cannot communicate, your living will (which you signed prior to this condition) will express to your physician and family the extent you want continued medical treatment to prolong your life.